+The following article provides an outline for Chapter 7 vs Chapter 11.
 If any business/person is thinking to file bankruptcy, this is not an easy task/decision to be made.
-There is a lot of complications involved and one has to decide which chapter of bankruptcy to choose to file the bankruptcy.
+There is a lot of complications involved, and one has to decide which chapter of bankruptcy to choose to file the bankruptcy.
 Chapter 7 of bankruptcy is also known as liquidation bankruptcy or straight bankruptcy.
-Under this chapter, the debtors can surrender assets and can quickly eliminate their unsecured debts like personal loans, etc which have no collateral.
-There will be no repayment schedule under this type of bankruptcy since the asset liquidation will help in recovering the debt value.
-On the other hand, Chapter 11 bankruptcy, which is also called rehabilitation bankruptcy, allows the party filing bankruptcy to pay their debts back over a period of time.
-In other words, it is a more organized approach that helps businesses to restructure their operations and emerge as a more healthy organization. here we will learn the difference between Chapter 7 vs Chapter 11.
+Under this chapter, the debtors can surrender assets and can quickly eliminate their unsecured debts like personal loans, etc., which have no collateral.

-Below is the top 7 difference between Chapter 7 and Chapter 11
+Below are the top 7 differences between Chapter 7 vs Chapter 11:

-- Chapter 7 is the final step of any business and if bankruptcy is filed under this section, the business operations will no longer exist.
-This is not the case with Chapter 11 filling as this filling basically helps in restructuring the debt and allow businesses to continue their operations
+- Chapter 7 is the final step of any business, and if bankruptcy is filed under this section, the business operations will no longer exist.
+This is not the case with Chapter 11 filling, as this filling basically helps in restructuring the debt and allows businesses to continue their operations.

 - The company is basically disposing of debts they have by liquidating the assets so that the creditors are paid.
-On the other hand, Chapter 11 basically keeps the hope alive that business will do come back in future
+But, on the other hand, Chapter 11 basically keeps the hope alive that business will do come back in the future.

-- There is no need for an attorney for filing bankruptcy under chapter 7 but filling under chapter 11 is a complex process and need a greater amount of knowledge
+- There is no need for an attorney for filing bankruptcy under chapter 7 but filling under chapter 11 is a complex process and needs a greater amount of knowledge.

 Chapter 7 vs Chapter 11 Comparison Table